 This looks like they really wanted to go for the triangles, but didn't quite have the guts to do them across the whole shirt, so it just looks strange.
 If it's any consolation, the triangles across the whole shirt would have been virtually as bad.

 This looks like one of Nelson Mandela's shirts.
-And, while Nelson can pull off this look, no-one else can.
+And, while Nelson could pull off this look, no-one else can.
 You are not, and never will be, as cool as Nelson Mandela and don't you forget it.

 Barcelona may now be a byword for class and style, but it wasn't always the case.
 This design has no logic to it whatsoever.
 And the colours just look strange.
 It's like an unwell fish or something.
 And what are the flaps all about?